noise42/beam/README.md

 -n model_limit (100) – influences the maximum number of structures that form a motif model.
 It is advisable not to go over this limit, for computational time reasons.
 The option is here mostly for developers.

 -h print help and exit

+**Alternative Modes**

+--circ treat RNAs as if they were circularized (both sequence and structure, and subopts if appliable) you will see a motif that is on the backspliced junction if start and end of a motif position are "switched" (start>end)

 ## In case you use RNAfold to predict secondary structures
 ### fold